Guidebook Updates for ‘Rick Steves Great Britain’

 For books printed before September 2024, the following may apply:

-- Starting January 8, 2025, travelers from the US and Canada going to the United Kingdom (England, Scotland, Wales, Northern Ireland) will be required to register for an Electronic Travel Authorization (ETA).
-The registration process opens November 27, 2024.
-Travelers will need to submit an online application ahead of their trip and pay a fee of about $10 (£10).
+- Most visitors from outside the UK and Ireland are now required to register for an Electronic Travel Authorization (ETA) before arriving in the UK.
+Travelers need to submit an online application ahead of their trip and pay a fee of about $20 (£16).
 Applications must be completed for every traveler, regardless of age, and a fee is required each applicant.
 Once approved, you'll be notified that the authorization is electronically linked to your passport.
 It's smart to apply at least a month ahead of your visit.
-Note that you'll need to register to enter any UK airport from outside the UK, even if you're only there to change flights.
+Note that you'll need to register to enter the "landside" area of any UK airport from outside the UK, even if you're only there to change flights.
 For more information, and to apply, see the UK government's ETA page.
 You may find it easiest to apply via the UK ETA app.

 - Visitors to the UK are no longer able to get a VAT (value-added tax) refund on purchases made in UK shops, and tax-free sales at airports, Eurostar train stations, and in ports have been discontinued.
 In Great Britain, overseas visitors can still buy items tax-free at stores that offer this service, provided that the items are sent directly to an overseas address outside the UK.
 (Visitors to Northern Ireland may shop tax-free if the items are sent directly to an address outside the UK and the EU.)
 The UK's rules around tax-free shopping may evolve further as the UK continues to adjust to the fallout from Brexit.